dpayne5/agproject/README.md

 This targets both iOS and Android devices.
 To run this you need to install [Flutter](https://flutter.dev/docs/get-started/install).
 Follow the getting started guide for your operating system, which includes sections on iOS and Android setup.

+- For iOS, open simulator with `open -a simulator` then from the command line do `flutter run`.
+- For Android, open the emulator through Android Studio then from the command line run `flutter run`.

 **Using Images:** To use your own images for profile pictures, simply drag and drop them into iOS simulator/Android emulator.
 They should be available in Photos/downloads respectively.